Musculoskeletal pain is very common, may be acute or chronic, and is a major cause of morbidity and occupational illness absence.

 Sport-related injuries may be generally categorized as acute or chronic; the range of medical conditions potentially resulting from sport- or exercise-related injuries is wide.
 More than 90% of all sport-related injuries are either contusions or strains.

-A self-limiting inflammatory disorder of the hip that commonly affects young children.
+A self-limiting inflammatory disorder of the hip that commonly affects young children between 2 and 12 years of age.
 Presents acutely with mild to moderate hip pain and limp.

-Includes several disorders of the mandibular joint, including myofascial pain and dysfunction, internal derangement, and osteoarthritis.
-Typically presents with 3 characteristic features: temporomandibular joint pain, noise in the joint, and limited mandibular movement.
+Describes several painful disorders of the mandibular joint, including myofascial pain and dysfunction, internal derangement, and osteoarthritis.
+Typically presents with 4 characteristic features: temporomandibular joint pain, noise in the joint, masticatory muscle tenderness, and limited mandibular movement.

 General term that describes tendon degeneration characterized by a combination of pain, swelling, and impaired performance.
 Common sites include the rotator cuff (supraspinatus tendon), wrist extensors (lateral epicondyle) and pronators (medial epicondyle), patellar and quadriceps tendons, and Achilles tendon.

 Tenosynovitis of the hand and wrist is a group of entities with a common pathology involving the extrinsic tendons of the hand and wrist and their corresponding retinacular sheaths.
-It usually starts as tendon irritation manifesting as pain, and can progress into catching and locking when tendon gliding fails because of tendon entrapment.
+They usually start as tendon irritation manifesting as pain, and can progress into catching and locking when tendon gliding fails.

 Usually occurs as a result of high-energy trauma (e.g., road traffic accidents, falls from heights).
 May occur spontaneously in patients with osteoporotic, neoplastic, or metabolic disorders of the spine.

-Lower-extremity torsional abnormalities are a commonly seen clinical entity in the pediatric population.
-These are commonly attributed to one or more of the following: femoral or tibial torsion, soft-tissue contractures, abnormal muscle tone, hindfoot varus/valgus, and forefoot adduction/abduction.
+Lower-extremity torsional abnormalities are common in children.
+Commonly attributed to femoral or tibial torsion, soft-tissue contractures, abnormal muscle tone, hindfoot varus/valgus, forefoot adduction/abduction, or a combination of these.

 Fractures of the distal radius are the most common fracture in adults.
 Typically caused by a fall on the outstretched hand.
-May be accompanied by fractures of the ulnar styloid or the distal ulna and of the scaphoid.
-Isolated scaphoid fractures may also occur.
+May be accompanied by fractures of the ulnar styloid, distal ulna and scaphoid.
+Isolated scaphoid fractures can also occur.

 BMJ Publishing Group